When is a business required to register for VAT?

 VAT Registrations for online and distance sellers

-Any businesses selling goods online to consumers in other countries where they are not already VAT registered will very likely have an obligation to register for VAT online if they hit the threshold for sales in that country.
-Taxback International can assist you with VAT registrations if your business is selling abroad, along with helping you to understand if you should charge VAT on services to overseas customers.
+Any businesses selling goods online to consumers in other EU countries where they are not already VAT registered will have an obligation to register for VAT if they breach the threshold for distance sales in that country.
+Taxback International can assist with your VAT registrations and VAT compliance obligations related to your distance sales.
+We can also assist you with the E-Commerce changes coming from 1 July 2021.

 VAT for Amazon sellers

 Businesses selling goods online through Amazon to consumers in other countries may have additional registration requirements if they are using Fulfilment by Amazon, which will give rise to VAT registration obligations in countries where they hold stock.
-Taxback International are an approved Amazon VAT provider, we take care of VAT registration with Amazon, and subsequent multi-jurisdictional VAT obligations.
+Taxback International are an approved Amazon VAT provider, andcan assist with your VAT registration and compliance obligations.